 The first game our oldest played in was at a tournament in Bennington, on a brilliant late-April Saturday.
 Surrounded by the infinite shades of green of the mountains in early spring, the opposing team seemed intent on making our guys turn black and blue.
 I watched with a mixture of dread, fearing some great injury ... and fascination as our boys started to change and charge as they learned.

 Very few of our team had played lacrosse before this season; this was their very first time on the field.
 We could see their understanding grow with each body check that stopped their advance, with every stick check that stole their ball.
-The only thing lacking from the scene was the little cartoon pop-ups that reflected their thoughts: "You can do THAT?
-Then so will I!"

 We sideline cheerleaders/parents barely understood enough to know when to groan and what to encourage.
 But we were not bored.